dullroar/ten-steps-to-linux-survival/README.md

 Any technical person knows that all the binary permutations of possible values for a byte aren't mapped to visible characters.
 Some are ["control characters"](https://en.wikipedia.org/wiki/Control_character) that range back to the teletype days.
 For example, a tab character is hexadecimal 9 (`0x09`), but is often represented as `\t` in many programming languages, regular expressions and the like.

 Similarly, the "end of line" is marked by a control character.
 Or in the case of Windows, ***two*** control characters.
-And this causes no end of problems when editing files that can be opened on both \*IX systems and Windows.
+And this causes no end of problems when editing files that can be opened on both "UNIX" systems and Windows.

-On \*IX, the line feed control character (`0x0a`, or `\n`) is all that marks the end of a line.
+On "UNIX," the line feed control character (`0x0a`, or `\n`) is all that marks the end of a line.
 For historical reasons (CP/M), Windows ends each line with two control characters, carriage return (`0x0d`, or `\r`) and line feed.
 The two together are often referred to as "CRLF."

 This difference manifests in two ways:

-1. If you've ever opened a file on Windows in Notepad and all the lines "flow" even though they're supposed to be individual lines, that means it is probably using \*IX end-of-lines (`\n`) only.
+1. If you've ever opened a file on Windows in Notepad and all the lines "flow" even though they're supposed to be individual lines, that means it is probably using "UNIX" end-of-lines (`\n`) only.
 Use a line feed aware editor such as Notepad++ instead.

 2. If you open a file in `vi` and it has a `^M` at the end of every line and/or at the bottom you see something like: